videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 comments comes into play.

-The paper "Parallel random numbers: as easy as 1, 2, 3" by Salmon, Morae, Dror, and Shaw presents the idea of counter based PRNGs.
+The paper "Parallel random numbers: as easy as 1, 2, 3" by Salmon, Morae, Dror, and Shaw presents the idea of Counter Based PRNGs.
 In their paper they are trying to solve the problem of having "massively parallel high-performance computations", for which they say traditional PRNGs don't scale well.